join2AJ/join2AJ/README.md

-### Hi there 👋 I am Ajay Kumar.
-I am a Freelance Programmer and Data Analyst living in India 🇮🇳
+### Hi there 👋  I am Ajay Kumar !
+### I am a Freelance Programmer and Data Analyst living in India 🇮🇳

 <!--
 **join2AJ/join2AJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.